Study Renewable Energy at Cranfield and tackle climate change head on

 Who is it for?

-This course is designed for engineering, maths or science graduates who wish to develop a successful and rewarding career in the renewable energy sector.
+This postgraduate degree in renewable energy is designed for engineering, maths or science graduates who wish to develop a successful and rewarding career in the renewable energy sector.
 It will equip you with the multidisciplinary skills required to design, optimise and evaluate the technical and economic viability of renewable energy schemes.
 The engineering route will provide you with the technical skills required to design renewable energy systems, including finite element analysis (FEA), computational fluid dynamics (CFD), and technology lifecycle management (TLM).
 Alternatively, you can specialise in managing renewable energy projects and systems, focusing on topics such as health and safety and environment, energy entrepreneurship and asset management.

 Your career